-Where a pen knife does have advantages over fixed knives is with their other accessories – using the saw for cutting twigs or a file for finishing off rough edges for example.
-The Victorinox Camper knife (see on Amazon) includes two blades and a saw.
+Where a pen knife does have advantages over fixed knives is with their other accessories - using the saw for cutting twigs or a file for finishing off rough edges, for example.
+The Victorinox Camper knife includes two blades and a saw.
 The smaller blade is often best for whittling.

-If you get your kids trained enough they could even create you some wooden tent pegs to replace the metal ones they lost 😉
+Your kids could even create some wooden tent pegs to replace the metal ones they lost 😉

-Seriously though, there are correct ways to hold a knife, and some common sense in where the knife will travel (especially if it slips), where fingers are, and sensible ways of securing wood.
+There are correct ways to hold a knife, some common sense in where the knife will travel (especially if it slips), where fingers are, and sensible ways of securing wood.

 There are some great techniques in the videos below.
-Master them yourselves then pass on some common sense and the correct knife techniques onto your kids.
+Master them yourselves, then pass on some common sense and the correct knife techniques to your kids.

 There are a couple of books available from Chris Lubkemann written for using your penknife on camp: Little Book of Whittling: Passing Time on the Trail, on the Porch, and Under the Stars and Whittling Twigs & Branches - 2nd Edition: Unique Birds, Flowers, Trees and More from Easy-to-Find Wood.

-The first book provides advice for beginners, from choosing a knife, sharpening (and reshaping the blade), and selecting the correct wood, he then provides step by step guides for making practical things such as a back scratcher or decorative items such as flowers.
+The first book provides advice for beginners, from choosing a knife, sharpening (and reshaping the blade), and selecting the correct wood.
+He then provides step-by-step guides for making practical things such as a back scratcher or decorative items like flowers.

-The second book is a more recent edition but is aimed at taking your new-found skills into refined craftsmanship – ideal if you need more inspiration after reading the first book.
+The second book is a more recent edition but aims to take your new-found skills into refined craftsmanship - ideal if you need more inspiration after reading the first book.

 When at a campsite, do not cut down the plants and trees.
 If you do, you are causing damage to someone's property.

-Instead, look for twigs that have fallen naturally from the trees, or take the wood with you.
+Instead, look for twigs that have fallen naturally from the trees, or bring the wood with you.